rabowskyb/amazon-sagemaker-workshop/README.md

 ## Module 1:  Creating a Notebook Instance

-In this module we'll start by creating an Amazon S3 bucket.
+In this module we'll start by creating an Amazon S3 bucket that will be used throughout the workshop.
 We'll then create a SageMaker notebook instance, which we will use to run the other workshop modules.

 ### 1. Create a S3 Bucket